voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

     OpenLABEL is a flexible format that allows for many user-specific decisions about how to represent labels and metadata.
-If you have OpenLABEL-compliant data in a format not understood by the current importers, please make an issue or contribute a PR!
+If you have OpenLABEL-compliant data in a format not understood by the current importers, please make an issue or contribute a pull request!

 .. _OpenLABELVideoDataset-import: